I am Hazel, I was born and raised in Northern France, my ancestral land for the last twenty generations.

 Witnessing the traditional custodians of the place (the Aboriginal people) and their dreamtime stories, art, songs, dance and ceremonies awakened my curiosity about my own people and culture.
 This ignited my quest to learn “Who were my own indigenous people back in Europe?
 What kind of legacy was left from them?
 How were they relating to the land?
 What was their way to honor their own ancestors?
 What if they were waiting for me to continue what they started?”

 This mix of questions arising and a series of “unsolicited” visions sent me back to the archives of France to expand a family tree started ten years earlier.
 After nearly three years of intense research and hundreds of papers read about my people, I felt something was missing.
 A connection to them and to my own roots.
 Something tangible, deep, intimate and personal.
-The method developed by Dr Daniel Foor allowed me to access these missing parts.
+The approach developed by Dr Daniel Foor allowed me to access these missing parts.

 Me and my ancestors